 Air con isn’t just great because it keeps the sweat off your back.
 It’s also good for your health!
 As it results in steady, controlled temperature environments, air conditioning has allowed medical scientists to perform new procedures and experiments that have led to many innovations in the field.
 Many medications also need to be held at a certain temperature to keep, and in fact, the average life expectancy has increased as a result!

 American researchers have also found that air con has decreased the chance of the sick and elderly dying on hot days, a statistic that has fallen more than 80 per cent in the last 50 years.

 First Air Con in a Car

 The Packard Super Eight, released in 1939, was the first car fitted with air con.
 Honestly, it wasn’t exactly a hit: the car was costly, and the whole system took up half of the cars boot space.
 There was also no built-in thermostat, so the only option to regulate temperature was to shut down the blower unit.
 The technology eventually became more practical and commonplace in the post-war period.

 Before Air Con

 We might take it for granted now, but people had to get pretty creative to keep cool in the warmer months before air con.

 • In ancient times, people would live in underground houses or even caves to cool off in the summer months.

 • It was a common practice to store ice blocks in a cool dark place during the winter.
 When the warmer months arrived, the ice blocks would be used in homes for cooling and refrigeration.
-In fact, when air conditioning was first introduced, cooling power was measured as ‘ice power’, or the number of ice blocks needed to perform the same cooling.
+In fact, when air con was first introduced, cooling power was measured as ‘ice power’, or the number of ice blocks needed to perform the same cooling.

 We are based in Sydney.
 However, our operations span the greater metro area, including the Eastern Suburbs, Lower North Shore and South West.
 We always respond quickly and always aim to be on-site as soon as possible.